mdirolf/mongo-appengine-connector/README.rst

 the following from a command line::

   $ cd googleappengine-read-only
+  $ cd python/ # need to do this if you checked out all the different AE languages
   $ patch -p0 < gae_patch_r46.txt

 you should see output similar to::